A new administration in the White House. A shifting balance of power in Congress. An ongoing pandemic causing continued supply chain complications.

 Carriers can purchase search bundles for discounted fees to reduce the cost.
 The FMCSA recommends that carriers buy bundles based on their fleet size and anticipated annual hiring needs.
 Large fleets can even pay a flat rate for unlimited queries.

-How Will the FMCSA Clearinghouse Impact the Industry?
+How will the FMCSA Clearinghouse impact the trucking industry?

 Only infractions that occur on or after January 6, 2020 will be recorded, so it will take some time for this information to build up in the database — meaning there will not be any immediate impact to the industry.